mariajosesalasmiranda/mariajosesalasmiranda/README.md

 - 🤖 Passionate about AI \
 I have an insatiable curiosity when it comes to cutting-edge technologies.
 AI, robotics, and NFTs are areas that particularly captivate me.
 I'm eager to dive deep and explore the possibilities they hold.

-- 🌐 Trilingual Communicator \
-Being trilingual in Spanish, Italian, and English helps me connect with people from diverse backgrounds.
-Language is a gateway to understanding, and I embrace the opportunity it brings.

 - 🌱 Eager to Learn \
 I'm constantly seeking new knowledge and skills to broaden my horizons.
 I thrive in dynamic environments and enjoy tackling challenges head-on.